 The Permittee will enforce the construction contract and Department permits related to sediment quality.
 In order to do so, the following steps shall be followed by the Permittee or Permittee’s representative:

 1. Construction Observation.
-Construction observation by the Permittee’s representative will be performed during periods of active placement.
+Construction observation by the Permittee’s representative will be performed periodically during periods of active placement.
 Most observations will be conducted during daylight hours.
 However, random nighttime observations may be conducted.

-2. On-Site Representative.
+2. Permittee Representative.
 The Permittee will provide construction observation by individuals with training or experience in beach nourishment and construction observations, and who are knowledgeable of the project design and permit conditions.

 3. Pre-Construction Meeting.
 The project QC/QA Plan will be discussed as a matter of importance at the coordination meeting.
 The Contractor will be required to acknowledge the goals and intent of the above described QC Plan at the coordination meeting.